jakub-cislo-agh/Data-Mining/README.md

 min_pts – The number of samples in a neighborhood for a point to be considered as a core point

 MySCAN can be used to perform DBSCAN clustering on a given dataset
-To do that use MySCAN.clusterize(X) where X is the given dataset
+To do that, use MySCAN.clusterize(X) where X is the given dataset

 Example of using MySCAN with visualisation of the clusters is in main.py